yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

    - Suspend to RAM and wakeup after 10 seconds: rtcwake -m mem -s {{10}}

-   - Suspend to disk (higher power saving) and wakeup 15 minutes later: rtcwake -m disk --date +{{15}}min

-   - Freeze the system (more efficient than suspend-to-RAM but version 3.9 or newer of the Linux kernel is required) and wakeup at a given date and time: rtcwake -m freeze --date {{YYYYMMDDhhmm}}

    - Disable a previously set alarm: rtcwake -m disable